Network Visibility

 **Distributed systems observability and normalization**

-Interface statistics could be packet per second; flow data might be in the percentage of traffic, such as 10% is DNS traffic.
+Interface statistics could be packets per second; flow data might be a percentage of traffic, such as 10% being DNS traffic.
 Then, we have to normalize and correlate it to understand what happens for the entire business transaction.
 So, the first step is to ingest as much data as possible, identify or tag data, and then normalize the data.
-Keep in mind this could be short-lived data, such as interface statistics.
+Remember that this could be short-lived data, such as interface statistics.

 **Applying machine learning algorithms**

-All these different types of data are ingested, normalized, and correlated.
-And this can not be done with a human.
+All these different types of data are ingested, normalized, and correlated, which can not be done by a human.
 Distributed systems observability gives you practical, actionable intelligence that automates the root cause and measures network health by applying machine learning algorithms.

-• This will give you full stack observability for enhanced network visibility that traditional network visibility tools cannot give you.
+This will give you full-stack observability for enhanced network visibility, which traditional network visibility tools cannot provide.

 Full Stack Observability